DotworldTechnologies/DW-Blog/_posts/2019-12-30-dotworld-site.md

 #### React

 Yes!
 You read it right.
 We used React to develop a static site.
-We regret it.
-We are planning to move to next.js on our next major release.
-Since I started learning React at the time of development, I thought of going with React.
-But in midway, I realized there are many alternatives for static site development with Server Side Rendering(SSR).
+Since search engines are now supporting both Client Side Rendering(CSR) and Server Side Rendering(SSR), there will be no effect on SEO with React.

 #### Typography